 Medication management for seniors is an important safety precaution.
-Our team in Alzheimer’s care in Towson, MD share the following list of questions to ask the pharmacist is a great place to start to make sure that both you and the senior you are caring for are equipped with the necessary information:
+Our compassionate and experienced home care team shares the following list of questions to ask the pharmacist to make sure that both you and the senior you are caring for are equipped with the necessary information:

 - What, when and exactly how: First off, obtain clarification on the fundamentals, although the most critical facts are typically included on the label or associated paperwork.
 What is the proper dose?
 Is there a specific time of day the medication needs to be taken?
 Is it taken with meals, water, milk, on an empty stomach, etc.?

 - When errors arise: If too much or not enough of the med is taken, or if a dose is skipped, what steps ought to be taken?
 What about if an older adult does not remember having taken the medication and takes a duplicate dosage?

 - Side effects: Once again, these details ought to be printed out for you, but the pharmacist can supply you with an excellent review of the most common side effects to watch for, and what you need to do if any harmful effects or an allergic reaction occurs.